Q. What is Leadership 2025?

 Q. How does the selection process work?

 A. All shortlisted participants will be invited to a formal interview.
-Interviews will take place in mid September 2020.
+Interviews will take place in November 2021.

 Q. When will I know if I have successfully secured a place on the programme?

-A. The Leadership 2025 programme officially starts in December 2020, following the launch event in late November 2020.
+A. The Leadership 2025 programme officially starts in December 2021, following the launch event.
 All successful candidates will be notified shortly after interviews take place.

 Q. Will I get a qualification at the end of the programme?